AlieAkbariy/AlieAkbariy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Django Framework
+- 🔭 I’m currently working on Organic Fruit website
-- 🌱 I’m currently learning Django and github
+- 🌱 I’m currently learning Django and Rest-Django_Api
 - 📫 How to reach me: alieakbariy@gmail.com